countdigi/talk-2018-git/slides.md

 - Changes in the local Repository are often pushed to and fetched from another copy of the Repository called a "remote" which is no different in nature than the local copy (just located "remotely")

-- A common remote is a Github project - this allows the sharing of changes between users through a Central Repository
+- A common remote is a GitHub project

+- *Note that GitHub is not Git* - it is an optional service that many people choose to conveniently host a copy of their Repository - you can make your own remote in another location on disk or on another computer and access it with `file:///` and `ssh:///`.

 ---